-The Group makes available a whistleblower tool and an Ethics Helpline, for all employees in instances of breaches of the Code and unethical behavior.
-The Group outlines that having a culture that ensures free and open discussion about ethical concerns means there will be no retaliation or any consequences for the whistleblower.
-The Group has strict guidelines in relation to bribery and corruption and expects its people, partners and those with who it does business with will act fairly, honestly and with integrity.
+The Group makes available a whistleblower tool and an Ethics Helpline, for all of our people in instances of breaches of the Code and unethical behavior.
+The Audit and Risk Committee receives regular reports on the Code and is informed of any material breaches.
+The Group emphasizes that having a culture that ensures free and open discussion about ethical concerns means there will be no retaliation or any consequences for the whistleblower.

+The Group has strict guidelines in relation to bribery and corruption and expects its people, partners and those with whom it does business will act fairly, honestly and with integrity.